Compare Goodthreads, Amazon Aware, Amazon Essentials and More Amazon Prime Brands for Men (2025)

 • Craft and Soul is “committed to exceptional fit, quality, style and versatility” with “clothing that is the ultimate expression of your style and good for the soul” according to copy on Amazon’s website.
 The brand specializes in suits and evening jackets for men.

-• Peak Velocity (performance athletic wear),
+• Peak Velocity (performance athletic wear).

 Whew.